statbiophys/compare_selection_models_2019/README.md

 Written by Giulio Isacchini, MPIDS Göttingen - ENS Paris.

+The code is written in Python2.7 and not compatible with Python3.

 Last updated on 15-03-2020

 Reference: On generative models of T cell receptor sequences, Giulio Isacchini, Zachary Sethna, Yuval Elhanati, Armita Nourmohammad, Aleksandra M. Walczak, Thierry Mora, https://arxiv.org/abs/1911.12279